 To love God with all our heart, all our soul, and all our might, we must choose to see the world as good and without blemish.
 In a strange and marvelous way, the world is itself a sacrifice, from which we will ultimately emerge, chastened and wise, to be with our Maker.

-Before completing this section, I need to clarify my view of this all-important concept for you.
+Before completing Part 4, I need to clarify my view of this all-important concept for you.
 I need you to understand that God informs us there are two aspects to our testing and learning.
 I call the one corporate and the other, personal.
 In personal learning, we face our life tests -- our adversities -- with God-loving understanding and wisdom, learning from them and becoming wiser and more appreciative of God’s power and perfection.
 We learn and, if possible, impart that learning to others who would listen.
 With all our heart, soul, and might we achieve a love of God that inspires us to offer our most precious sacrifice, that of our ego, as we join with the Supreme Ruler.

 But corporate learning stands on its own, sort of apart from personal learning, although in a way they are intertwined and affect one another.
 Remember that we are repeatedly told to care for the helpless and powerless -- the poor, the widow, and the orphan.
 In corporate learning, we contemplate the suffering and misfortunes of others and react to help them as God asks us to in the Torah.
 In corporate learning, our wisdom and compassion are the critical elements in pursuing God’s purpose for us.
 In any situation concerning the suffering of others we must weigh the benefits of their personal learning possibilities against the perhaps equally possible harm that would come to them out of their suffering.